aydwi/chaos/README.md

 <br>

-*chaos* is a pastejacking tool which modifies text copied to the operating system clipboard.
+*chaos* is a pastejacking tool for GNU/Linux which modifies text copied to the operating system clipboard.
 The idea is to replace the ASCII character semicolon (;) with an identical looking Unicode character Greek question mark (;) as soon as any text is copied to the clipboard, so that when a user tries to compile some copied code, their life becomes harder.

 Click [here](https://vimeo.com/320997444) for a small demo showing what happens when *chaos* is running in the background.